the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ### Organization of teaching

 #### Certificates
-With the ever-growing demand for RSEs in science it is helpful for the job-market that people can earn the respective certificates.
+With the ever-growing demand for RSEs in science, it is helpful for the job-market that people can earn the respective certificates.
-Certainly a big demand for specialized RSEs will come from the newly established RSE centers at research institutions that require skilled people to fill their vacant positions.
+Certainly, a big demand for specialized RSEs will come from the newly established RSE centers at research institutions that require skilled people to fill their vacant positions.
 Then this demand can find its market with people offering this skill.
 Having these certificates provides finally a clear understanding of which tasks an RSE can perform and thereby helps defining the career path and the job description.